ABOUT 40 YEARS AND COUNTING

 highest levels of physical, intellectual and personal growth during their Dartmouth careers," explained Sheehy.
 "Each area

-that by bringing together the focus on our student-athletes' academic performance, athletic performance and also on personal
+think that by bringing together the focus on our student-athletes' academic performance, athletic performance and also on

-areas like leadership and personal wellness, we can not only get them to their highest possible potential as athletes, but
+personal areas like leadership and personal wellness, we can not only get them to their highest possible potential as athletes,

-Dr. Kim added, "Our intention is that as we get better and better at bringing athletes to their peak performance on the field,
+athlete himself, Dr. Kim added, "Our intention is that as we get better and better at bringing athletes to their peak performance

 Every now and then, great bodies whose gravitational